The BMI Formula to calculate Body Mass Index:

 Here is my discussion of how the ‘halls.md v2’ method for judging Adults BMI according to age was developed.
 It’s interesting, and contains some good science.

-Even so, there are still some problems using BMI to determine overweight.
-Some very muscular people can have high Body Mass Indexes, which wrongly suggest fatness.
-Some races, ethnic groups and nationalities have different body fat distribution and body composition, so different BMI criteria are needed.
-I hope to improve the calculator in these areas, in the future.
+Even so, there are still some problems using Body Mass Index (BMI) to determine how overweight you are.
+Some people with a high percentage of muscle mass can have a high bmi score, which wrongly suggests fatness.
+Some races, ethnic groups and nationalities (such as those of native american ancestry) have a different body-fat percentage and body composition, so different BMI criteria are needed.
+This is important medically because some ethnic groups are more at risk of weight related health problems, (such as heart disease, type diabetes, high blood pressure and sleep apnea) than others.
+I hope to improve the bmi calculator in these areas, in the future.

 Weight and Height percentiles